LukaszKrawczyk/vector-algebra/README.md

-# Vector manipulation for JavaScript
+# Vector manipulation in JavaScript

 ## Overview

+VectorAlgebra is a JavaScript library containing functions useful in vector manipulation.
+Can be used on front end (manipulating objects on HTML5 Canvas or SVG), as well as on back end to make computation on vector spaces.

+It's extremely fast and has no limit for number of dimensions.

 Basic operations
-* add/subtract/multiply/divide vectors or vectors with scalars
+* add / subtract / multiply / divide vectors or vectors and scalars
 * norm (length)
 * distance
 * dot product